SAML-Toolkits/ruby-saml/README.md

 # Ruby SAML [![Build Status](https://secure.travis-ci.org/onelogin/ruby-saml.svg)](http://travis-ci.org/onelogin/ruby-saml) [![Coverage Status](https://coveralls.io/repos/onelogin/ruby-saml/badge.svg?branch=master%0A)](https://coveralls.io/r/onelogin/ruby-saml?branch=master%0A) [![Gem Version](https://badge.fury.io/rb/ruby-saml.svg)](http://badge.fury.io/rb/ruby-saml)

+## Updating from 1.8.0 to 1.9.0
+Version `1.8.0` better supports Ruby 2.4+ and JRuby 9.2.0.0. `Settings` initialization now has a second parameter, `keep_security_settings` (default: false), which saves security settings attributes that are not explicitly overridden, if set to true.

 ## Updating from 1.7.X to 1.8.0
 On Version `1.8.0`, creating AuthRequests/LogoutRequests/LogoutResponses with nil RelayState param will not generate a URL with an empty RelayState parameter anymore.
 It also changes the invalid audience error message.